Client-Engineering-Indonesia/watsonx-incubation-2024-May/Lab 6 - watsonx use case/Building QnA with watsonx.ai, watsonx assistant and voice call/flow-voice-call.md

 # watsonx flow with Phone Voice Calls
 To ensure a seamless flow, it's essential to ensure that the flow meets our expectations.
 We'll create several intents, such as greetings, introductions, knowledge retrieval, and connecting with a live agent.

+[Question Introduction]
+- Hello

+[Question Discovery]
+- I want to take paternity leave!
+- How much leave is available per year?
+- what is the process of cancellation of leave

+[Question End Conversation]
+- Okay, thank you

+[Question Live Agent]
+- I want to talk to a live agent

 ## Integration Setup:
 1. **Upload OAS Files:**